-Domestically, we’ll be flying on small commuter planes which will have luggage allowances (20kg per guest), so our plan is to have the bigger luggage travel by road.
+Domestically, we’ll be flying on small commuter planes which will have luggage allowances (20kg per guest), so the bigger luggage will travel by road.
 This way we won’t have to deal with these weight restrictions.
 We’ll take our camera bag on the flight and larger luggage will travel by road.
 Upon arrival and departure into South Africa, it is suggested to use TSA locks or plastic wrap for your luggage.
 Keep all prescriptions, camera chargers, and valuables in your carry-on.

 Closer to the tour departure, Daniel will give each guest a call to say hello and see if you would like any guidance on what camera gear to bring.
 We’ll also include a list of camera gear Daniel will be bringing in the itinerary that we’ll send out pre-trip.
-Some of the lodges do rent lenses.
-Please inquire with us if you would like to reserve a lens at a lodge and we can send you the pricing list.
+The lodges may have lenses available to rent.
+Please inquire with us if you would like to reserve a lens at a lodge, and we will send you the details.
 There will be plenty of room on the safari vehicles for your camera bags.

 All tipping can be put on credit card for guides, trackers, and lodge staff if you prefer.
 We will provide you with tipping suggestions for each lodge.